Serving Our Communities since 1970

 • Funding changes included direct access to BC Gaming funding; receipt of funding for the first time from Cowichan United Way; $20,000 received from Vancouver Foundation for school suicide prevention training (2008-2010); VIHA announcing that it had cut funding for numerous crisis lines with the intent of consolidating these lines.

-• VIHA (now known as Island Health) announced that The Central Vancouver Island Crisis Society would become the crisis line for Vancouver Island.
+• VIHA (now known as Island Health) announced that The Central Vancouver Island Crisis Society would be provide crisis line services for all of Vancouver Island.

 • The CVICS began the transition of its Crisis Line services to the Vancouver Island Crisis Line in March.
 Staff increased from 7 to 20 personnel.
 Crisis line services were now offered by a hybrid of both volunteer and staff crisis line workers.
 Call volume increased from 15,000 to 32,000.